Call4Cloud | MMP-C | Autopilot | Device Preparation

 As told earlier, our own resetconfig.xml will be renamed and the new XML is placed inside the OEM folder.
 Let’s check out what changed in it and what will happen when the detection script is run!

-As shown above, the script will detect the wrong ResetConfig.XML and it will exit with a failure (exit 1) to make sure the remediation script will be launched!
+As shown above, the script detects the wrong ResetConfig.XML and exits with a failure (exit 1) to ensure the remediation script is launched!

 When the remediation scripts kick in, it will replace the ResetConfig.XML with our version and will remove the old AfterImageApply_ cmd file